-In order to manage outsourcing risk effectively it is necessary to determine the criticality or importance, to the regulated firm, of the function, service or activity ('the Function'), which is being
+In order to manage outsourcing risk effectively it is necessary to determine the criticality or importance, to the regulated firm, of the function, service or activity ('the Function'), which is being outsourced.
+This should determine the risk management measures, which should be adopted to ensure resilience and continuity of operations.
+In conjunction with current legislation and or regulation6, the Central Bank expects all regulated firms to have regard to the following definition,

-$^{^6}$ N.B.
+$^{^{5}}$ N.B.
 Regulated firms who are in scope for the EBA Guidelines on Outsourcing must comply with those guidelines at a minimum.